calvinchu8172/calvinchu8172.github.io/_posts/2020-09-14-loveiplant-wordpress-structure.markdown

 In the beginning, I would like to establish an E-commerce website which is easily to deploy and scalable.
 After researching AWS Elastic Beanstalk, I think this way was fulfilled my needs.
-However, after couple monthes we still thought AWS Elastic Beanstalk structure was too expensive for us, so the Wordpress Website was modified to a Linode server.
+However, after couple monthes we still thought AWS Elastic Beanstalk structure was too expensive for us, so the Wordpress website was modified to a Linode server.

 # 2. Loveiplant Wordpress Linode Diagram
 ![loveiplant wordpress linode diagram](/assets/wordpress/loveiplant-wordpress-linode-diagram.png)